Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Construction of Gibbs measures in the weak coupling regime

 \noi where $\vec{\<1>}_N=(\<1>_{S,N}, \<1>_{W,N})$, $\vec \Dr_N=(\Dr_{S,N}, \Dr_{W,N} )$, and $\vec \dr(t)=(\dr_S(t), \dr_W(t) ) $.
 By expanding $\mathcal{H}_N ( \vec{\<1>}_N+\vec \Dr_N)$, we have

 \noi As we will check below, the second term and third term on the right-hand side of \eqref{expa0}

-\noi turn out to be divergent (and do not vanish under an expectation), which can be easily expected from the rule: at a formal level, (i) a product of functions of regularities $s_1$ and $s_2$ is defined if $s_1 + s_2 > 0$ and (ii) a product of stochastic objects is always well-defined possibly with a renormalization with regularity $\min(s_1,s_2,s_1+s_2)$\footnote{Namely, we discuss spatial regularities (= differentiability) of various objects without worrying about precise spatial Sobolev spaces that they belong to}.
-On the other hand, the first term on the right-hand side of \eqref{expa0} vanishes under an expectation from \eqref{mean0}, while we can estimate the fourth, fifth, and sixth terms on the right-hand side of \eqref{expa0} (see Lemma~\ref{LEM:Cor0}).

-The additional divergences beyond Wick renormalization are included in the integrals $\frac \ld2 \int_{\T^3}\<2>_{S,N} \Dr_{W,N} dx $ and $\ld \int_{\T^3} \int_{\T^3} \<1>_{S,N} \<1>_{W,N} \Dr_{S,N} dx$ in \eqref{notbeha}.
-In order to isolate the divergences in the integrals, we use the change of variables in the drift entropy.
-Once the divergences are isolated, by introducing additional counterterms in \eqref{log0} and \eqref{dia1}, we kill the remaining divergences.
-Before we introduce a change of variables, we first use the Ito product formula as follows
+\noi turn out to be divergent.
+On the other hand, the first term on the right-hand side of \eqref{expa0} vanishes under expectation due to \eqref{mean0}, while we can estimate the fourth, fifth, and sixth terms on the right-hand side of \eqref{expa0}.
+See Lemma~\ref{LEM:Cor0}.
+The additional divergences are included in the integrals $\frac \ld2 \int_{\T^3}\<2>_{S,N} \Dr_{W,N} dx $ and $\ld \int_{\T^3} \int_{\T^3} \<1>_{S,N} \<1>_{W,N} \Dr_{S,N} dx$ in \eqref{notbeha}.
+To isolate the divergences in the integrals, we use a change of variables in the drift entropies $\Dr_{S,N}$ and $\Dr_{W,N}$.
+Once the divergences are isolated, we introduce additional counterterms in \eqref{log0} and \eqref{density11} to eliminate the remaining divergences